David-code-hub/David-code-hub/README.md

 ## Hi there, I'm David 👋

-I'm an enthusiastic developer based in Cape Town, South Africa, with over 5 years of experience in the tech industry.
+I'm an enthusiastic developer based in South Africa, Cape Town with over 5 years of experience in the tech industry.
 I find joy in drawing, gaming, and, of course, indulging in some anime.
 My expertise lies in Python and my beloved JavaScript!

 <h2 align="center">Proverbs 3:5-6</h2>